 The Region VI WDB will promote the use of Individual Training Accounts (ITA's) to customers seeking training services in order to obtain jobs.
 The primary employment growth in Region VI is in the healthcare field.
 Currently, Region VI has 19 providers who sought approval in the Region VI area to be providers of training eligible for funding through ITA's.
 Those 19 providers offer a total of 83 courses of training, out of which 41 (49%) are related to healthcare.
 The remaining courses offer a variety of support type service positions training such as IT, office and business administration, skilled trades, and CDL training.
-It is anticipated that customer interest in healthcare related to the customer through the case management process in the Career Centers.
+It is anticipated that customer interest in healthcare related training will increase as the information on healthcare related employment is disseminated to the customer through the case management process in the Career Centers.